leonardocerliani/Jorge4PubMed/README.md

 <br>

-Jorge - a deliberate reference to the blind librarian with encyclopedic knowledge from _The Name Of The Rose_ - can help you with that.
+Jorge can help you with that.

 ## How Jorge operates